marijnh/Eloquent-JavaScript/14_dom.md

 {{index [nesting, "of objects"]}}

 Think back to the ((syntax tree))s from [Chapter ?](language#parsing) for a moment.
 Their structures are strikingly similar to the structure of a browser's document.
 Each _((node))_ may refer to other nodes, _children_, which in turn may have their own children.
-This shape is typical of nested structures where elements can contain subelements that are similar to themselves.
+This shape is typical of nested structures, where elements can contain subelements that are similar to themselves.

 {{index "documentElement property", [DOM, tree]}}